 Both tennis and badminton are played on rectangular, hard-surfaced courts, and both sports involve hitting an object over a net.
 While they may sound similar on the surface, these two sports are quite different.

 For starters, a tennis court is much larger than a badminton court.
-The racquets, as well as the objects you hit with those racquets, are also very different.
+The rackets, as well as the objects you hit with those rackets, are also very different.
 The net in tennis is much wider than a badminton net, but it is also quite a bit shorter.

 To make things easier to understand, we will take a closer look at the details of both sports and how they compare.